I saw

 on their lips but their hearts are lukewarm.

-Parents like this cheat you of faith.
-And when you
+Parents like this cheat you of faith, and when you are

-are cheated, you have good reason to be angry.
+cheated you have good reason to be hurt.

 Love